emilio-quintana-dev/bankCE/README.md

 - User can create a new user with a new account
 - User can create a new transaction (deposit/withdraw)
+- User can send money to other users/accounts

 ### READ:

 - User can get his balance
-- User can check transactions based on day
+- User can view all transactions
-- User can check transactions based on amount
+- User can view own transactions

 ### DELETE:

-- User can cancel a transaction
+- User can cancel/delete a transaction

 ## Made by: Claud Sarb, Emilio Quintana